 I’ve decided to share part of a chapter of my current work in progress, the fantasy novel A Goddess Awakens (working title).
-[I’ve not had a chance to work on it much lately, with Fiverr orders taking up most of my writing time, but I hope to get back to it soon.]
+[I’ve not had a chance to work on it much lately, but I hope to get back to it soon.]

 In the middle of a wide forest clearing, a large marble building gleamed in the late afternoon light.
 The single-story structure stood rectangular in shape and had a gold-plated dome in the center of the roof which sunlight glinted brightly off of.
 Small gold-plated cupolas had been placed atop the four corners of the building, and a silver dragon statue sat atop each, as well as atop the dome.
 A stone wall a few hundred yards out surrounded the building.

 Men of varying ages and wearing robes of varying colors were out in the courtyard.
 Some sat on benches scattered about, reading books.
 Others tended to a large vegetable garden off to one side.
 A few others were practicing swordsmanship with wooden swords.
 Occasionally, someone inside the building would walk by a window and pause to watch the people outside before continuing on.

 This was the temple of the dragon god, Samaryu.